grompe/BTWTweak/README.md

 - Ladders are now placeable on vertically put sidings, or any suitable surface for that matter, not just full blocks.

+- Torches, buttons, ladders are now placeable on backsides of stairs.

+- Buttons can now be placed on the top and bottom of the blocks.
+Unlike new versions of Minecraft, such buttons are symmetric.
+Also, the buttons are now placeable on any flat surface, not just full blocks.

 - Loose rocks can be launched with a dispenser or a sling.
 The sling is crafted with a piece of cut tanned leather and two ropes on sides.
 Note that the price